KhaledBadranDev/simple_game_without_GUI_java/README.md

 This game is a good practice for the intermediate level<br>
 and it helps beginners to understand the concept of object oriented programming languages<br>

+Please, note that I am the one who invented and came up with the idea behind this game,<br> so it is not a real, famous game.
+Rather it is just a very good practice to understand<br>
+the concept of object oriented programming languages.<br>

 ## Requirements: